Jump to Section:

 - Sample Privacy: You need to specify if you wish to keep your sample data private under a "Sample is Private" field.
 By default, your data is public.
 Please note that "Public" within CZ GEN EPI means that your data will be visible to groups or organizations with which you already have a data sharing relationship (for example, California DPHs with California Department of Public Health).
 "Public" DOES NOT mean that everyone can see it.
 Even if you decide to share your data with other groups and organizations, your sample private identifiers will remain private (only you and your group can see sample private identifiers).

-- GISAID ID (Public ID): If sequences have been uploaded to the GISAID public repository, you can provide the public ID that is available on GISAID.
+- GISAID ID or GenBank Accession (Public ID): If SARS-CoV-2 or Mpox sequences have been uploaded to public repositories (GISAID or GenBank), you can provide the Public ID that is available on these databases.

 - Sequencing Date: The month and year the samples were sequenced.